Createdd/Writing/2020/articles/understandingCNN.md

 1. Content cost
 2. Style cost
-3. Total variation cost
+3. Total (variation) cost

-This is in my understing the hardest part to understand when starting.
-So lets dive into it one by one.
+Those steps are in my opinion the hardest to understand, so lets dive into it one by one.

 ### Content cost